E-Rinaudo/AutoClicker/README.md

 [![MIT License][license-shield]][license-url]
 [![ProtonMail][ProtonMail-shield]][ProtonMail-url]

 **AutoClicker** is a small, cross-platform Python utility that automates repeated mouse clicks at the current cursor position.
-It's intended as a simple script and includes dialog so you can stop it when desired.
+It's intended as a simple script and includes optional periodic pauses.

 ---